 - C. A replacement effect must be resolved immediately upon its condition being met, unless the effect uses the phrase "you may."
 If the player cannot perform the replacement effect, they must resolve the original effect and ignore the replacement effect. - D. If a replacement effect replaces all of the standard resolution of a condition, ability, or action step, the standard resolution does not resolve and is ignored.
 In such a case, abilities can only trigger off of the replacement effect, and not the standard resolution of the ability.
-If a replacement effect replaces part of the standard resolution of a condition, ability, or action step, the resolution of the replacement effect and unreplaced standard resolution occur simultaneously.

-E. If multiple replacement effects are triggered by the same condition, the player that controls the affected game object chooses to resolve effects in any order until the condition no longer applies.
+If a replacement effect replaces part of the standard resolution of a condition, ability, or action step, the resolution of the replacement effect and unreplaced standard resolution occur simultaneously. - E. If multiple replacement effects are prompted by the same condition, the player that controls the affected game object chooses to resolve effects in any order until the condition no longer applies.
+Once a particular effect has been replaced, other pending effects cannot replace that effect.